jasonk/buttonizer/README.md

 # Application #

 In addition to the serial cable, you also need the 'buttonizer' command found in this directory.
 Run 'make' to compile it if you don't have it.
+The source code for the application is found in [buttonizer.c](buttonizer.c) and is very minimal and has no dependencies other than a working compiler.

 You run the executable with two arguments: the serial port that the cable is connected to, and the command you want run when someone presses the button.